aptos-labs/aptos-core/developer-docs-site/docs/guides/move-guides/index.md

 1. Create an NFT
 1. Create resource account

-TODO: Include links to related materials from above (even if blog post in the case of security).

 ## Aptos Move guides

 Start here to learn how the Move language works on the Aptos blockchain.